IppClub/Dora-SSR/Assets/Doc/en/welcome.md

 ## Community Participation

-&emsp;&emsp;We hope you can utilize the Dorothy SSR game engine to unleash your creativity and create amazing games.
+&emsp;&emsp;We hope you can utilize the Dora SSR game engine to unleash your creativity and create amazing games.
 During this process, if you encounter any problems or have any suggestions, please feel free to contact us.
 We will do our best to provide support.

-&emsp;&emsp;Thank you for choosing the Dorothy SSR game engine.
+&emsp;&emsp;Thank you for choosing the Dora SSR game engine.
 Let's create infinite possibilities together!

 * [Discord](https://discord.gg/ydJVuZhh)